nd-nuclear-theory/shell/INSTALL.md

   % git clone --recursive https://github.com/nd-nuclear-theory/shell.git
   ~~~~~~~~~~~~~~~~

-You will also need a suitable config.mk file.
-Most likely you will want to
+You will also want to clone the `ndconfig` repository:
-clone the ndconfig repository, if you do not already have it:

   ~~~~~~~~~~~~~~~~
   % git clone https://github.com/nd-nuclear-theory/ndconfig.git
   ~~~~~~~~~~~~~~~~

-This is where you will also find the full installation instructions
+Then please refer to the full installation instructions, which are found in
-("Installation instructions for ND nuclear theory projects using `ndconfig`") in
+`ndconfig/INSTALL.md` ("Installation instructions for ND nuclear theory projects
-`ndconfig/INSTALL.md`.
+using `ndconfig`").
+The `ndconfig` repository is also where you will find
+several example `config.mk` files for use in the installation.

-Note: If you are planning on using `shell` together with `mfdn`, and running
+*Note:* If you are planning on using `shell` together with `mfdn`, and plan to
-under the Notre Dame scripting in `mcscript-ncci`, then you may wish to start by
+be running under the Notre Dame scripting (in `mcscript-ncci`), then you will
-looking at quickstart guide in the `mcscript-ncci` `docs` directory.
-You can
+want to start by looking at the quickstart guide in the `mcscript-ncci`
-find it online here:
+repository, under the `docs` directory.
+You can find it online here:

   ~~~~~~~~~~~~~~~~
   https://github.com/nd-nuclear-theory/mcscript-ncci/blob/master/docs/nd-mfdn-quickstart-guide.md